Isarm/chess_engine/README.md

 # DISCLAIMER
 I've started this project over 4 years ago as one of my first big c++ (or even programming in general) projects.
 The code quality is therefore quite bad.
 It does not use modern c++ features like the STL or smart pointers, or things like inheritance and templates.
-Basically I wrote this as a C project with classes.
+Basically I wrote this as a (bad quality) C project with classes.
 Maybe I will write a new engine in the future, focusing on readability and extendability and applying the things I've learned over the years in other C++ projects.

 # chess_engine